OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README_Setup-CMOfficeDeployment.md

 	* **CustomName** Default value combines the channel with the platform.

 			Example: Deploy-CMOfficeProgram -Collection 'Human Resources' -ProgramType DeployWithConfigurationFile -Channel Deferred -Bitness v32 -SiteCode S01 -DeploymentPurpose Available

+##Advisories

+1. These scripts make the assumption that your Configuration Manager Distribution Point is in a healthy state as they rely heavily on it.
+2. When createing the package you must not be in the file explorer location for the source files.
+3. The the scripts need to be run from the script location not the Powershell site location.